neverstopbuilding/blog/src/_posts/2013-05-16-chef-vagrant.md

 #Coming up…
 Next up we will (finally) start building a sample cookbook and in the process begin outfitting our framework with great TDD tools (like "Chefspec".)

-{% c2a icon:"K" title:"Hungry for more?
-Get the Book!" action:"Check it out!" link:"https://leanpub.com/Chef-survival-guide?utm_source=nsb&utm_medium=blog&utm_campaign=Configuring+Vagrant+for+Chef" label:"Chef Survival Guide" %}
-This and future posts related to the build out of Chef Broiler Plate are  consolidated in "The Chef Survival Guide."
-The book includes more detail and examples.
-{% endc2a %}